franzinc/nfs/README.md

 ### UNRELEASED CHANGES

-The changes in this section will appear in the release of Allegro NFS
+Changes in this section will appear in the next release of Allegro NFS.

-* When constructing file mode bits for reporting to an NFS client, Allegro NFS uses the filename extension to determine if the file should have the executable (x) bits set.
-Previously only files with extension .exe, .com, or .bat were marked executable.
-This list is now adjustable by modifying nfs.cfg and adding an entry for *executable-types*.
-This operation should only be performed by advanced users.
+### Version 6.1 [21 Jul, 2016]

+* Log possible conflicting NFS server running if an existing (aka system) portmapper is detected.

+* Fix: adjust the nfsd error handling so that certain errors do not cause the service to exit, and return reasonable errors to the client.

+* Fix: adjustments in heap placement for Windows 10.
+There should be fewer problems with service startup due to ASLR.

+* Fix: increased general client compatibility.

+* Fix: improved compatibility with the Windows Services For Unix (SFU) NFS client.

+* Fix: don't display configuration window until config has been loaded.
+This will help avoid confusion in cases where the NFS server is busy and it takes a while to get a response from it.

+* Fix: handle full filesystem errors, returning the proper ENOSPC error code to the client.

+* Fix: allow statfs and fsstat procedures on filenames (as opposed to a directories).

+### Version 6.0 [27 Mar, 2015]

 * Added support for persistent file handles for files on NTFS volumes.
 This means that you can restart Allegro NFS or the machine that it is running on and not suffer stale NFS file handle errors on the client.
 Non-NTFS files (or inaccessible files on NTFS volumes) still use non-persistent file handles are still subject to stable NFS file handle errors after restarts.

 * Allow control over how long file attribute are cached through the configuration GUI.
-See the "File attribute caching time" setting in the "Global" tab of the Allegro NFS configuration program.
+See the "File attribute caching time" setting in the Global tab of the Allegro NFS configuration program.

-* Fixed some input validation bugs in the Allegro NFS configuration program.

-* Fixed mounting a subdirectory of an export.
-For example, if you have an export named "/export" which has a subdirectory named "files", then mounting <servername>:/export/files from an NFS client now works properly.

-* File and directory changes on the server weren't seen by some clients.
-This would make files appear to be static even though they had been modified on the server.

 * Configuration for "Host lists" allows host names in the "New address" field.
 When loading the configuration and resolving the host names, users will be warned if the conversion of saved host names fails, and the host name will be ignored.

-* Some previously invisible files are now seen by clients, such as in the roots of filesystems, "System Volume Information" and "pagefile.sys".
+* When constructing file mode bits for reporting to an NFS client, Allegro NFS uses the filename extension to determine if the file should have the executable (x) bits set.
+Previously only files with extension .exe, .com, or .bat were marked executable.
+This list is now adjustable by modifying nfs.cfg and adding an entry for *executable-types*.
+This operation should only be performed by advanced users.

 * File attributes are cached for a maximum of 5 seconds.
 Prior to this change, the expiration for cached file attributes would be extended each time they were accessed.
 This could be a problem in the following scenario:

   * an NFS client is repeatedly calling stat() on a file to see if its